davedawson/cottleston-pie-3/_projects/nextgen.md

 team: Cottleston Pie, Patronage
 live-url: nextgenclimate.org
 intro: Bringing climate change to the forefront of American politics
+lead-in: NextGen Climate is making a push to become the voice for climate change and using digital media to do just that.
 ---

 {% contentfor description %}

-	<p>NextGen is making a push to become thevoice for climate change and using digital media to do just that.
-Cottleston Pie was brought on to redesign the homepage to focus on the stories being told.
-We were able to use some amazing photography to tell the stories of Americans who are being affected by climate change and motivate users to take action.</p>
+	<p>Cottleston Pie was brought on to redesign the homepage to focus on the stories being told.
+The creative team at Nextgen went into the field and intereviewed community activists of people who have been affected by climate change.</p>

+	<p>We were able to use the amazing photography to tell the stories of Americans who are being affected by climate change and motivate users to take action.</p>

 {% endcontentfor %}